mk-fg/rtl8812au/README.rst

 Performance
 -----------

-**Important:** these test results are for previous 5.1.5 driver version with same VHT patches, results on 5.2.x (codebase here) may vary!

 Should very heavily depend on card/dongle used, but between two ALFA Network AWUS036AC USB dongles plugged into RPi3/ODROID-C2 (USB 2.0) that I've tested using WiFi Infrastructure mode (AP + STA) with VHT (802.11ac)